 In lieu of flowers, memorials can be made to The United Presbyterian Church, The Pawnee City Assisted Living, or the Pawnee County Memorial Hospital Foundation.

-To send flowers to Byford's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Byford Paul Metzger, please visit our floral store.